ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 ---
-title: Introduction to QGIS
+title: "Introduction to QGIS"
 description: An introductory course to using QGIS software for those new to GIS but familiar with data analysis.
 ---

 # Introduction to QGIS